 Which Medicare recipients will be eligible for expanded Medicare benefits?

-That depends on the legislation which may or may not pass in the future.
-But if recent attempts to expand medicare become successful at a later date, beneficiaries age 60 and older will qualify for Original Medicare, dental, hearing, and vision care in addition to hospital and outpatient coverage.
+That depends on the legislation that may or may not pass.
+But if recent attempts to expand medicare become successful later, beneficiaries age 60 and older will qualify for Original Medicare, dental, hearing, and vision care in addition to hospital and outpatient coverage.

-Until Medicare expansion passes in your state, you’re going to have to wait until the year in which you turn 65 in order to qualify (unless you have certain types of health issues, like ESRD).
+Until Medicare expansion passes in your state, you’ll have to wait until the year you turn 65 to qualify (unless you have certain types of health issues, like ESRD).
 Regardless, we want to be there for you.

-Looking for a Medicare Supplement plan once you’re eligible can cover the gaps between your actual health needs and what Original Medicare provides for.
+Once you’re eligible, looking for a Medicare Supplement plan can cover the gaps between your health needs and what Original Medicare provides.

 Reach out to our Medicare licensed insurance experts today so that we can make the process as easy and expedient for you as humanly possible.